-Consideration Aspect of recommended approach Projections exist, be not currently use the We use growth forecasts published by global institutions.
-Geography matter charities operate in Africa (SSA) and So the current estimat tailored for SSA. both sub-Saharan outh Asia (SA), but We use a population-weighted composite of SSA and SA ("SSA+SA").
+Consideration Aspect of recommended approach Projections exist , but GiveWell does not currently use them.
+We use growth forecasts published by global institutions.
+Geography matters.
+GiveWell charities operate in both sub-Saharan Africa (SSA) and South Asia (SA), but the current estimate is mostly tailored for SSA.
+We use a population-weighted composite of SSA and SA ("SSA+SA").
 Instead of raising the compound average growth rate (CAGR) as might be expected based on historically stronger growth, inclusion of SA reduces the expected consumption growth rate.
 (In fact, our estimate for SSA+SA is lower than that for either SSA or SA considered individually.)
-Time matters.
-The time window for which we anticipate consumption First, the width of the time window is defined by the longest-duration interventions.
-We set the window width as $t = 40$ years, which is GiveWell's analytic duration for deworming programs.
-Supposing we set our "start year" as the current year y , then 2063 is the "end year" (more here). growth matters in two ways, but the current estimate does not specify any relevant temporal reference points or an update schedule.
-Second, the time window shifts forward in time as time elapses, resulting in changes to g , but GiveWell prefers not to adjust its discount rate at an excessive frequency.
-We define the period length, τ, as the expected number of years elapsed before the implicit discount rate from consumption growth decreases58 by 0.1 percentage points.54 We calculate τ as 5.2 years, then shift the t -year window by the half-period length, τ/2 = 2.6 years, forward.
-Adding τ/2 to the current year, we define the first t-year window as starting in 2026 and ending in 2066.
-We also suggest that GiveWell recalculate the wealth effect every five years (more here).
+Time matters.The time window for which we anticipate consumption growth matters in two ways, but the current estimate does not specify any relevant temporal reference pointsFirst, the width of the time window is defined by the longest-duration interventions.Second, the time window shifts forward in time as time elapses, resulting in changes to g, but We set the window width as $t = 40$ years, which is GiveWell's analytic duration for deworming programs.
+Supposing we set our "start year" as the current year y, then 2063 is the "end year" (more here).
+Second , the time window shifts forward in time as time elapses, resulting in changes to g , but • We define the period length, $\tau$ , as the expected number of years elapsed before the implicit discount rate from consumption growth decreases by 0.1 percentage points.
+We calculate $\tau$ as 5.2 years, then shift the t -year window by the half-period length, $\tau/2 = 2.6$ years,